 Charlie Nicholas' Premier League predictions: Will Arsenal beat Liverpool?

-Four games live on Sky Sports: Aston Villa vs Everton (Friday, 8pm), Liverpool vs Arsenal (Saturday, 5.30pm), Bournemouth vs Manchester City (Sunday, 2pm) and Tottenham vs Newcastle (Sunday, 4.30pm)
+Three games live on Sky Sports on Saturday and Sunday: Liverpool vs Arsenal (Saturday, 5.30pm), Bournemouth vs Manchester City (Sunday, 2pm) and Tottenham vs Newcastle (Sunday, 4.30pm)

 Charlie Nicholas makes his predictions for week three of the 2019/20 Premier League season.